-The importance of well-being or quality of life for Stone residents was made clear in the Neighbourhood Plan Public Consultation, when residents were invited to put forward their views about their town.
+- 23.1 The importance of well-being or quality of life for Stone residents was made clear in the Neighbourhood Plan Public Consultation, when residents were invited to put forward their views about their town.
 The link between well-being, green infrastructure and recreation, with free access to open green space is highly valued.
 Westbridge Park in the middle of the town is of particular importance and the descriptive term used most was "our green lung in Stone".
-Local facilities such as play and recreation areas for young people are under-provided in Stone and those that do exist are poorly equipped.
-Westbridge Park should be the natural location for such investment.

-The park is used by large groups of young people who congregate there particularly in the summer months playing games and enjoying their surroundings.
+Local facilities such as play and recreation areas for young people could be improved.
+Westbridge Park should be the natural location for such investment. - 23.2 The park is used by large groups of young people who congregate there particularly in the summer months playing games and enjoying their surroundings.
 It is also popular for families, young children learning to ride their bicycles, dog walking, picnics and relaxing by the canal and river.
-A number of running clubs, and Stone Ramblers use Westbridge Park whilst the two annual festivals held there attract visitors from a wide area.
-The preparation for the summer festival is enjoyed by many community groups and schools, building and making the floats, and growing and producing fruit and vegetables for the festival.
-The festival promotes a general feeling of wellbeing amongst a substantial section of the town's population.
+A number of running clubs. and Stone Ramblers use Westbridge Park whilst the two annual festivals held there attract visitors from a wide area.
+The preparation for the summer festival is enjoyed by many community groups and schools, building and making the floats, and growing and producing fruit and vegetables for the festival. - 23.3 Stone is home to four dental surgeries, two opticians, a number of chiropodists, chiropractors, physiotherapists and two GP's surgeries with a third close by in Barlaston.
+As is the case in many areas of the country, access to doctors is becoming

-Stone is home to four dental surgeries, two opticians, a number of chiropodists, chiropractors, physiotherapists and two GP's surgeries with a third close by in Barlaston.
-As is the case in many areas of the country, access to doctors is becoming increasingly difficult and this is an ongoing concern raised by the community given the required housing growth over the plan period.
+- increasingly difficult and this is an ongoing concern raised by the community given the required housing growth over the plan period.
 The provision of Primary Health Care will be required to increase capacity either at existing facilities or by the delivery of a new additional service elsewhere in the town.
-Hospital services are provided through The Royal Stoke University Hospital and the smaller County Hospital at Stafford.

-Football facilities are limited, and team rugby, netball, cricket and hockey are available, albeit some activities take part just outside the boundary of the Neighbourhood Plan Area.
+Hospital services are provided through The Royal Stoke University Hospital and the smaller County Hospital at Stafford. - 23.4Football facilities are limited, and team rugby, netball, cricket and hockey are available, albeit some activities take part just outside the boundary of the Neighbourhood Plan Area.
 All these contribute to the health and wellbeing of many team members of all ages.
 There are a number of private golf courses close to the town and three outdoor bowling greens, plus a private tennis and squash club.
 Alleyne's Academy provides indoor facilities such as squash, badminton and an indoor swimming pool used by schools and members of the public.
-Recently St Dominic's Priory School has enjoyed great success in indoor rowing.

-Stone is home to a considerable number of privately owned retirement apartments and the U3A offers a number of recreational activities held in local community buildings specifically aimed at an older generation.
+Recently St Dominic's Priory School has enjoyed great success in indoor rowing. - 23.5 Stone is home to a considerable number of privately owned retirement apartments and the U3A offers a number of recreational activities held in local community buildings specifically aimed at an older generation. - 23.6 As recreation resources increase, the improved level of provision for all ages will benefit their health and well-being.